Intrapersonal communication: Function and importance

 The importance of intrapersonal communication is reflected by how it affects other phenomena.
 For example, it has been argued that people who engage in positive self-talk are usually better at problem-solving and communicating with others, including listening skills.
-Negative intrapersonal communication, on the other hand, is associated with insecurities and low self-esteem and may lead to negative interactions with others.
+Negative intrapersonal communication, on the other hand, is linked to insecurities and low self-esteem and may lead to negative interactions with others.
 For example, people suffering from the imposter syndrome are continuously affected by self-doubt and anxiety.
 Their negative intrapersonal communication tends to revolve around fears that their skills are inadequate and may be exposed.
 In this regard, intrapersonal communication affects a person's self-view, their emotions, and whether they see themself as capable or incompetent.
 It can help build and maintain self-confidence but may also create defense mechanisms.
 Additionally, it plays a central role in self-discovery and self-delusion.

 In literature

 Intrapersonal communication is also relevant in the field of literature.
 Of particular interest to literary studies is the term "stream of consciousness".
-As a psychological phenomenon, it is a continuous flow of momentary states of consciousness as they are lived through by the subject.
+As a mental phenomenon, it is a continuous flow of momentary states of consciousness as they are lived through by the subject.
 They include experiences like sensory perceptions, thoughts, feelings, and memories.
 The stream of consciousness is usually seen as a form of intrapersonal communication and the term is sometimes used as a synonym for interior monologue.
 In literary criticism, the term refers to a narrative technique or a style of writing used to express this stream of experiences.
 This usually happens by presenting the thoughts of a character directly without any summary or explanation by the narrator.
-It aims to give the reader a very immediate impression of what a character's experience is like and often takes an unpunctuated and disjointed form that violates rules of grammar and logic.
+It aims to give the reader a very immediate impression of what a character's experience is like.
+It often takes an unpunctuated and disjointed form that violates rules of grammar and logic.
 Often-discussed examples are found in Dorothy Richardson's Pilgrimage, James Joyce's Ulysses, and Virginia Woolf's Mrs Dalloway.
 Closely related phenomena are introspective writing and inner speech writing.
-They are usually understood as forms of externalized inner speech in which the person writes down certain portions of their inner dialogue.
+They are usually understood as forms of externalized inner speech in which the person writes down portions of their inner dialogue.